aktasumitt/ResNet34_Transferlearning/README.md

 - I used CrossEntropy Loss and Adam optimizer with 0.01 learning rate

 ## Results:
 - After 6 epochs, the model achieved approximately 98.5% accuracy on both the training, validation, and test sets, with a loss value of 0.064.

+## Usage:
+- You can train the model by setting "TRAIN" to "True" in config file and your checkpoint will save in "config.CALLBACKS_PATH"
+- Then you can predict the images placed in the Prediction folder by setting the "Load_Model" and "Prediction" values to "True" in the config file.